zealous-tech/testrail-reporter/README.md

 ## TestRail Configuration

 You should Enable API and Enable session authentication for API from testrail settings(It can be enabled in the administration area in TestRail under Administration > Site Settings > API.)

+## License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/zealous-tech/testrail-reporter/blob/main/LICENSE) file for details.